TaKneeAa/TaKneeAa.github.io/_pages/about.md

  <!-- background: #ffd2b4 -->

-I am a Fifth year MS/Ph.D. candidate at [CICS,UMass Amherst](https://www.cics.umass.edu/).
+I am a Ph.D. candidate at [Manning CICS,UMass Amherst](https://www.cics.umass.edu/).
 In my PhD work, I dabble with problems in Mechanistic and Functional Interpretability, with applications in Information Retrieval and Bioinformatics.
 I am fortunate to be advised by [James Allan](http://ciir.cs.umass.edu/~allan/).
 I graduated with Honours in Computer Science from [IIIT-Delhi](http://iiitd.ac.in/) in May 2018.
 I spent Summer'22 as an AI intern in [Genentech](https://www.gene.com/) and Summer'17 as a Software intern at Google India.

 I am passionate about using Artificial Intelligence to enhance genomic understanding.
-My current focus is on developing Explainable AI methods that alleviate scientific understanding, by uncovering unknown mechanisms and properties of the underlying data generating processes.
+My current focus is on developing Mechanistic Interpretability methods that alleviate scientific understanding, by uncovering unknown mechanisms and properties of the underlying data generating processes.

- Many moons ago, I performed an [Arangetram](https://en.wikipedia.org/wiki/Arangetram) in [Bharatnatyam](https://en.wikipedia.org/wiki/Bharatanatyam) and cleared Madhyamik in [Hindustani Sangeet](https://en.wikipedia.org/wiki/Hindustani_classical_music).
-These days, I spend most of my leisure time on my sewing machine.
+### Recent News
+- **January 2025**:  RankSHAP: Shapley Value Based Feature Attributions for Learning to Rank, is now accepted to ICLR 2025.
+- **January 2025**:  I received the Anuradha and Hanuma Kodavalla Graduate Scholarship in Computer Science.
+- **December 2024**: Defended my Ph.D. thesis proposal!
+Excited for the final stretch of my doctoral journey.
+- **July 2024**: I received the Manning College Thesis Fellowship for Fall'24.